GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 - Copy the public key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including the Load Balancer (unless another load-balancing service will be used) and Redis Cache Server. **This MUST be the root authorized_keys.**

+In the following installations Jdk is required for <!--license requirements and --> key rotation.
+If you are not going to use Cluster Manager's key rotation feature, you don't need to install Jdk.

 #### Install on Ubuntu 18/20